guizoxxv/laravel-multi-size-image/README.md

 The `basePath` optional parameter can be used to keep the original file path as of this path.

-**2.3.
-Resizing**
+#### 2.3.
+Resizing

 The resizable values are defined by the `sizes` array in the `config/multiSizeImage.php` file.
-This array has the keys as the size identification and the value as the size for the image be resized to.
+This array has the keys as the size identification and the value as the size for the image to be resized to.

 ```php
 'sizes' => [